Meta-Auto-Decoder for Solving Parametric Partial Differential Equations: Introduction

+In recent years, learning-based PDE solvers have become very popular, and it is generally believed that learning-based PDE solvers have the potential to improve efficiency~\cite{raissi2018deep,ChiyuMaxJiang2020MeshfreeFlowNetAP,DmitriiKochkov2021MachineLA}.
+The learning-based PDE solvers can be categorized into two categories in terms of the objects that are approximated by neural networks (NN), i.e., the approximation of the solution $u^\eta$ and the approximation of the solution mapping $G$.

-This kind of approaches mainly rely on governing equations and boundary conditions (or their variants) to train the neural networks.
-For example, Physics-Informed Neural Networks (PINNs) \cite{raissi2018deep} and Deep Galerkin Method (DGM) \cite{sirignano2018dgm} constrain the output of deep neural networks to satisfy the given governing equations and boundary conditions.
-Weinan et al. \cite{weinan2018deep} propose Deep Ritz Method (DRM) that exploits the variational form of PDEs and can only be used to solve PDEs that can be reformulated as equivalent energy minimization problems.
-Zang et al. \cite{zang2020weak} propose Weak Adversarial Network (WAN) that based on a weak formulation of PDEs parameterizes the weak solution and test functions as primal and adversarial neural networks, respectively.
+\paragraph{NN as a new ansatz of solution.} This kind of approaches approximate the solution of the PDEs with a neural network and mainly rely on governing equations and boundary conditions (or their variants) to train the neural networks.
+For example, PINNs~\cite{raissi2018deep} and DGM~\cite{sirignano2018dgm} constrain the output of deep neural networks to satisfy the given governing equations and boundary conditions.
+Deep Ritz Method (DRM)~\cite{weinan2018deep} exploits the variational form of PDEs and can be used to solve PDEs that can be reformulated as equivalent energy minimization problems.
+Based on a weak formulation of PDEs, Weak Adversarial Network (WAN)~\cite{zang2020weak} parameterizes the weak solution and test functions as primal and adversarial neural networks, respectively.
 These neural approximation methods can work in an unsupervised manner, without the need to generate labeled data from conventional computational methods.
-However, none of them can be used to solve parametric PDEs as they have to retrain the neural network under different PDE parameters.
-Weinan et al. \cite{weinan2018deep} recommend transfer learning to mitigate retraining cost by using the model weight trained for one task as the model initialization for training another task.
-However, no obvious gain is observed when the correlation between the two tasks is small, which is the biggest limitation of the transfer learning method.
+However, all these methods treat different PDE parameters as independent tasks, and need to retrain the neural network from scratch for each PDE parameter.
+When a large number of tasks with different PDE parameters need to be solved, these methods are computationally expensive and impractical.
+In order to mitigate retraining cost, \citet{weinan2018deep} recommends a transfer learning method that uses a model trained for one task as the initial model to train another task.
+However, according to our experiments, transfer learning method is not always effective in improving convergence speed (see Sec.\ref{sec:burgers}, \ref{sec:laplace}).